Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/26-gentle_intro_to_aie_kernel_programming/README.md

 The block diagram on the right shows the required calculations more clearly.
 Note that it also shows the dependencies between calculations, which as a bonus, also shows which calculations can be done in parallel.

-In this *contrived* task, the input matrices are provided through buffers, and the input vectors through streams.
+In this *contrived* task, buffers provide the input matrices and the input vectors through streams.
 The resultant vector **u** is handled as an accumulator cascade, and the scalar `w` as an input RTP.

 Note that two simulation modes are available when developing AIE kernels:

-* Functional: Source code is compiled to run on the x86 host development platform.
-This allows fast simulations to check the veracity of the code.
+* Functional: Source code compiles to run on the x86 host development platform.
+This enables fast simulations to check the veracity of the code.
-* Emulation: Source code is compiled to run on the AI engine.
+* Emulation: Source code compiles to run on the AI engine.
 It is slower than functional simulation but provides cycle approximate information to estimate throughput and latency when using real hardware.

 ## Sample Code for Stream Input and Output